thompsonj/thompsonj.github.io/_posts/2019/2019-08-02-fmri-processing-setup.md

   `conda install -c conda-forge dcm2niix`

 ### Step 3.3: Create Nifti files and associated metadata (.json) files
-Like I said above, I did this with a [bash script]() but wish I had done it in python with HeuDiConv.
+Like I said above, I did this with a [bash script](https://github.com/thompsonj/quilts/blob/master/fmri_data/toNifti.sh but wish I had done it in python with HeuDiConv.

 ## Step 3.4: Create Event files and associated metadata (.json) files
-I did this with a [bash file]() that processed the logfiles saved during my experiment which I ran with [PsychoPy](https://www.psychopy.org/).
+I did this with a [bash script](https://github.com/thompsonj/quilts/blob/master/fmri_data/createEvents.sh) that processed the logfiles saved during my experiment which I ran with [PsychoPy](https://www.psychopy.org/).

 ## Step 3.5: Verify BIDS validity and add additional info
 BIDS specifies how to store information about your participants, tasks and scans in .tsv and .json files.